jeffersonjack/HTTPServer/README.md

 Clang is used for compilation.

 ## Current Status
-Currently, there is a very simple server that is run by executing the command
+Currently, there is a web server that is run by executing the command

 `$ ./server port`